iPiBJacob/EasyPlate/README.md

 "-t" or "--title" allows you to pass in a title for the plot, especially useful if you intend to save the plot directly.
 Spaces can be included in the title if you surround it with quotation marks, eg. `python plot_plate_data.py -t "Sugar Data No Glucose"`

 "-s" or "--save", if used, will bring up a prompt to save your plot before displaying it.

+"-r" or "--regression" will fit a function to each of your data conditions and print the fit parameters to the console.
+Current options for regression type are linear and logistic.
+As an example, if I run `python plot_plate_data.py -r linear` on my data set that has 12 different headings, e.g. "3333-Glu125", then the console will include one line for each in the format `'3333-Glu125': linear_regression_fit(slope=9.518535916369622, intercept=8259.112158935726)` A future update will give the option of printing in a more concise format, e.g. `'3333-Glu125: linear_regression_fit(m=9.518535916369622, b=8259.112158935726)`.